 At its origin, the Assessment Committee consisted of 10 voting members composed of IU South Bend faculty and professional staff, with representation of at least 6 full-time faculty, and could include 2 non-voting ex-officio members that represent the Office of Academic Affairs and students.
 The voting members were to serve 2-year alternating terms and were not to serve for more than 2 consecutive terms.
 The Committee members were representative of departments and programs across the campus.
+The term length was later lengthened to 3 years to provide greater continuity on the committee.

 In 1998 an Assessment Committee secretary was hired part-time.
-She has been responsible for the assessment archives, development of new forms, communications with committee members, meeting minutes, and web development.
+She has been responsible for the assessment archives, development of new forms, communications with committee members and campus bodies, meeting minutes, and web development.
 The website was established in the 2002 academic year and has been used as a tool for communication of the activities of the Committee.
-She has also been responsible for organizing and maintaining the "assessment library", a collection of books and monographs that can be checked out by interested IUSB faculty and program staff.
+She also maintains the assessment library, a collection of books and monographs that can be checked out by interested IU South Bend faculty and program staff.
+Starting in 2012 she has assisted the campus Weave administrator in setting up and maintaining the Weave system.

 In 2003, the Assessment Committee became a joint committee with the Senate, wherein 5 of the members would be appointed by the Academic Senate and 4 of the members would continue to be appointed by the VCAA.
-As of 2007, there have been five chairs of the AC.
+There have been seven chairs of the AC.